Dauda Bortu

-Dauda Bortu (born 4 September 1996 in Monrovia) is a Liberian footballer who plays as a forward.
+Dauda Bortu (born 4 September 1996) is a Liberian footballer who plays as a forward.

 International career

 Bortu was born in Liberia, but raised and naturalized as a Norwegian citizen.
 He was called up and capped by the Liberia national football team in a 5–0 Africa Cup of Nations qualifying win against Djibouti.

 Club career

 Bortu came through the youth system of Bærum SK, but was released after the 2016 season.
 He only featured in one 2016 Norwegian Football Cup game.
-After fifteen months without a club he signed for fellow third-tier club FK Mjølner in 2018.
-In 2019 he went on to Nybergsund.
-After only 1 game he moved on to neighbours Trysil.
+After fifteen months without a club, he signed for fellow third-tier club FK Mjølner in 2018.
+In 2019 he moved to Nybergsund and after only one game to neighbours Nybergsund_IL-Trysil.